dee-pka/dee-pka/README.md

 - 🌱 I’m currently learning **Artificial Intelligence & Machine learning course**

 - 📫 How to reach me **deepkanair8@gmail.com**
+---

+**<b>📌 Daily Fact:</b>** March 18th is the day in 37 that the Roman Senate annuls Tiberius's will and proclaims Caligula emperor.

+---

 - ⚡ Fun fact **I'm an artistic person**